 Training at an off-campus site offers students real-life firefighting experience in a controlled environment.
 These training simulations provide students with essential knowledge on fire behaviour, motor vehicle extraction, medical first response and communication.

 Students also learn effective communication on campus, where they are required to live for the duration of the program.
 Living in residence provides students with experiential learning, such as cooperation, problem solving and time management.
 Through this interaction with fellow students outside the classroom setting, students develop a professional appreciation for teamwork and diversity.

 Summerside has grocery stores, movie theatres, restaurants and other amenities.
 Find out more about Summerside here.

 |Start Date:||September – Slemon Park|

-Graduates will be able to apply for jobs anywhere in Canada or the United States as a professional (paid), full time firefighter.
+Graduates apply for jobs anywhere in Canada or the United States as professional, full-time firefighters.

 - Age 18 by program start date

 - Must hold a valid driver’s license (Students holding restricted or graduated licenses must abide by the conditions of this license, regardless of Holland College training.)